Keviannn/vimm-downloader/README.md

 ---

-## ✨ Overview
+## Overview

-Vimm's Lair serves ROMs behind a vault page that points to a dedicated download server URL (`dlX.vimm.net`).
+Vimm's Lair serves ROMs through a vault page that points to a dedicated download server URL (`dlX.vimm.net`).
 This script automates the whole flow:

 1. Fetches the vault page.
 2. Extracts the `MEDIA_ID` and `SERVER_ID` of the download server from the page.